 St Faustina House and Vice Captain: Evie and Jizelle

 St John Southworth House and Vice Captain: Kaimu and Trivana

 St Teresa House and Vice Captain: Aleksandra and Naz

 Our House Saints:

 Prayer plays an important part in the life of our school.
 The school environment supports this by including prayer focuses with current liturgical icons, artefacts, symbols and prayers in each classroom and across the school.
 Across the school (in the hall, corridors and office area), these are planned and arranged by our House Captains.
 These environments help to promote a ‘stillness’ and encourage us all to communicate with God.

-As well as this important spiritual role, the House Captains also work closely with our new pupil leadership team: The Social Action Leaders.
-They have termly meetings with Mrs Keogh to think about and suggest different ways of fundraising both locally and nationally.
+As well as this important spiritual role, the House Captains also work closely with our pupil leadership team: The Social Action Leaders.
+They have termly meetings with Mrs Keogh to think about and suggest different ways of fundraising both locally, nationally and internationally.
 After each meeting, the House Captains then have a short research project to complete and they begin to put their plans into action.

 The House Captains final role is to collect all of your hard-earned House Points, which are then collated and celebrated each week in our Celebration Assembly.
 Please keep a look out for any future Spirituality work, House Point celebrations and fundraising events!